Idea

 Implementing contextual help brings several benefits to both the business and employees.
 Even if an employee isn’t on a screen for relevant help, many tools provide search capabilities to get help that will bring employees to the right place in a tool.

-For new employees to the software, the first time they log on they can get onboarded with a walkthrough.
-To take it a step further employees can get onboarded for specific parts of the software their role will need.
+New employees using software can get onboarded with a walkthrough the first time they log on.
+To take it a step further, employees can get onboarded for specific parts of the software their role needs.
 Yes, you can segment the audience to give employees exactly what they need based on their role.

-All of this improves employee onboarding by guiding them through the initial setup and learning process.
-By providing step-by-step instructions and explanations, contextual help ensures that employees can quickly get up to speed with using a new application.
+This improves employee onboarding by guiding them through the initial setup and learning process.
+By providing step-by-step instructions and explanations, contextual help ensures that employees can quickly get up to speed using a new application.

-Another benefit is that contextual help enhances engagement with the walkthrough as well as better help when employees need it.
-It’s nice to have walkthroughs for common issues and have resources available at your fingertips.
+Another benefit is that contextual help enhances engagement with the walkthrough and better help when employees need it.
+It’s nice to have walkthroughs for common issues and resources available at your fingertips.
 That means employees are more likely to love the new tool and feel supported while using it.

-Another benefit is that contextual help can be as simple as a few lines of text providing context or it can be as complex as an in-depth walkthrough.
-It can also surface links to additional resources or simply surface a video so employees never have to leave the application.
-The less distance between a problem and help means it’s easier for employees and fewer calls to the company help desk.
+Another benefit is that contextual help can be as simple as a few lines of text providing context or as complex as an in-depth walkthrough.
+It can also surface links to additional resources or a video so employees never have to leave the application.
+The less distance between a problem and help means it’s easier for employees to find help, which leads to fewer calls to the help desk.

 Tooltips are another effective way of delivering contextual help.
-These small pop-up windows provide quick and relevant information about specific elements or features within an application.
-By offering concise explanations or tips, tooltips enable employees to make informed decisions while using an app.
+These small popup windows provide quick and relevant information about specific elements or features within an application.
+Tooltips enable employees to make informed decisions using an app by offering concise explanations or tips.

-This one is big too since company apps can’t be improved without it: employee feedback.
+This one is big, too, since company apps can’t be improved without it: employee feedback.
 Collecting feedback is crucial for continuous improvement.
-Contextual help allows businesses to gather employee input directly within the application, making it easier for them to address concerns or make necessary updates based on real-time feedback.
+Contextual help allows businesses to gather employee input directly within the application, making it easier to address concerns or make necessary updates based on real-time feedback.

-Not only do these tools provide a wealth of data and analytics tools, they typically have surveys built right in making it easy to collect feedback.
+These tools provide a wealth of data and analytics tools, and they typically have surveys built right in, making it easy to collect feedback.

-Lastly, system alerts play a vital role in keeping employees informed about important updates or changes.
-That could mean a new feature implementation that’s not being adopted well, or simply by providing timely notifications.
-The business can easily provide employees with helpful information and make them aware of any modifications that may affect their experience with the application.
+Lastly, system alerts are vital for informing employees about critical updates or changes.
+That could mean a new feature implementation that’s not being adopted or simply providing timely notifications.
+The business can quickly provide employees with helpful information and make them aware of any modifications that may affect their experience with the application.

 Choosing The Right Digital Adoption Platform

 When implementing contextual help strategies, choosing the right Digital Adoption Platform (DAP) is crucial.
 Pendo and WalkMe are the two leading DAPs on the market.
-Each one has its strengths and there are dozens more to consider also.
+Each one has its strengths, and there are dozens more to consider.

 Choosing the right DAP is a long process and depends entirely on your needs.
 Here are some things to consider:

-• Scalability: Determine if it can handle the company’s current and future needs as the business grows.
+- Scalability: Determine if it can handle current and future needs as the business grows.

-• Ease of use: Look for a DAP that’s user-friendly and provides all the contextual help features you need (not all do).
+- Ease of use: Look for a user-friendly DAP that provides all the contextual help features you need (not all do).

-• Data security: Ensure that the DAP has robust security measures in place to protect sensitive company data.
+- Data security: Ensure the DAP has robust security measures to protect sensitive company data.

-By considering these factors, and doing a deep dive with each company you’ll find the right tool for your needs.
-Once implemented we’d love to help your organization build a contextual help strategy around the tool once implemented.
+By considering these factors and doing a deep dive with each DAP, you’ll find the right tool for your needs.
+Once implemented, we’d love to help your organization build a contextual help strategy for the tool.

-To get the right strategy you have to first see some contextual help examples for how it can be used to support employees in company software.
+To get the right strategy, you must first see some contextual help examples for how it can be used to support employees in company software.

 Real-Life Examples of Contextual Help in Action

-While a lot of our processes are general and can be used with any tool, we’ve used Pendo the most.
+While many of our processes are general and can be used with any tool, we’ve used Pendo the most.
 Many of our examples of contextual help come from Pendo and their demo website.
-Many of the systems we’ve built processes for and contextual help strategies are proprietary and/or contain information such as personally identifiable information (PII).
+Many of the systems we’ve built processes for and contextual help strategies are proprietary and contain information such as personally identifiable information (PII).

-Let’s explore some real-life examples of contextual help in action using Pendo as our reference point.
+Let’s explore real-life examples of contextual help in action using Pendo as our reference point.

 Onboarding

-Screens in a Pendo guide can be linked together with buttons to show different parts of a screen or by having employees click through features.
-That can easily provide a guided onboarding process for new employees.
+Steps in Pendo guides can be linked with buttons to show different parts of a screen or by having employees click through features.
+That provides a guided onboarding process for new employees.

 This is great for walking employees through the initial setup and learning process, ensuring a smooth transition into using an application.
 Onboarding can also be segmented by employee role so they’re sure to get relevant content to them.